-Chemical peels produce a controlled injury to the tissue which promotes an acceleration of growth of new skin.
-It is one of the most simple and least invasive ways to improve the appearance of your skin for pores, texture, tone, pigment, sun damage, fine lines, acne and more.
+Chemical peels produce a controlled injury to the tissue which promotes the acceleration of growth of new skin.
+It is one of the most simple and least invasive ways to improve the appearance of your skin for pores, texture, tone, pigment, sun damage, fine lines, acne, and more.

-A: In general, the greater the risk of side effects come the deeper you go.
-Most common temporary side effects are redness (erythema), swelling (edema), peeling, increased skin sensitivity and photosensitivity (Increased sensitivity to sunlight).
-Less common are an allergic reaction, hyper or hypo pigmentation, Infection, cold sores (if prone), scarring (usually from picking off the peeling skin too soon or burn).
+In general, the greater the risk of side effects come the deeper you go.
+The most common temporary side effects are redness (erythema), swelling (edema), peeling, increased skin sensitivity and photosensitivity (Increased sensitivity to sunlight).
+Less common are an allergic reaction, hyper or hypopigmentation, Infection, cold sores (if prone), scarring (usually from picking off the peeling skin too soon or burn).

 You may be more sensitive to sun exposure.
 Take extra precautions by using sunscreen with SPF 30 or higher.
 We recommend limiting sun exposure for at least one week after your peel.
 Avoid strenuous exercise for 2-3 days.
 The perspiration caused may irritate the skin.
 Do not scrub your face when washing, gently cleanse.
 Avoid “helping the skin to peel”.
 You can control the peeling with a light moisturizer.
 Do not have any other facial treatment for at least two weeks after treatment.